 The figs must be very ripe.
 No need to peel the skins (an impossible task) as they dissolve during cooking.

-I like to use fig jam as a condiment with cheese.
+I like to serve fig jam as a condiment with cheese.
 The first time I had the combo was in Rome many years ago.
 Spread it on garlic-toasted crostini and top with a soft cheese.

-Makes 1 Quart
+Makes 1 Pint

 1½ Cups Granulated Sugar